thiago4go/dapr-workshop/docs/challenge-1/dotnet.md

 }
 ```

-Run the `GET` and `DELETE` requests sitauted below to get and delete the order as well.
+Run the `GET` and `DELETE` requests situated below to get and delete the order as well.

 ### Use _cURL_